 Here’s where to get the best acai bowls on the island of O’ahu.
 Grab and spoon and dive in!

 Da Cove Health Bar

 Don’t let its strip-mall location fool you: Da Cove Health Bar makes the best acai bowls on the island.
 Just ask any student!
 With their tiny, always-hopping location near Diamondhead, this is more of a local consensus than a point of fact, but we love the acai bowls here.

 This smoothie and acai bar is also close to the KCC Farmers Market, which is easily the best farmers market on O’ahu (and a popular place to see and be seen on Saturdays).

 Lanikai Juice is a local favorite juice and smoothie bar founded near Lanikai Beach, on the windward side of O’ahu.
-Locals describe is as Hawaiian-style Jamba Juice before Jamba Juice was Jamba Juice— only better.
+Locals describe it as “Hawaiian-style Jamba Juice” before Jamba Juice was Jamba Juice— only better.
 The chain was founded in 1997, and they’ve been making excellent fresh smoothies and OG acai bowls ever since.

-We also recommend the high-protein Monkey Bowl, made with banana, peanut butter, organic almond milk, and chocolate or vanilla vegan or whey protein.
+We also recommend the high-protein Monkey Bowl.
+This consists of banana, peanut butter, organic almond milk, and chocolate or vanilla vegan or whey protein.
 They top it with granola, banana, and chocolate chips.
-There’s no acai, but it’s the best smoothie bowl on the island.)
+So good!
+There’s no acai, but it’s the best smoothie bowl on the island.